matthewgream/libiotdata/README.md

 8. **No global interoperability.** It is expressly not a goal to support interoperability between implementations, e.g. between vendors.
-Rather, the design intends to provide an optimal framework and reference for a specific vendor across a suite of devices.
+Rather, the design intends to provide an optimal framework and reference for a given deployment across a suite of devices.
 Interoperability may be a goal for future versions.

 ## 4. Packet Structure Overview